 There was a speedy turnover of customers dining in, squeezed on to high stools at big shared benches.
 And a real mix of City suits and casually dressed people too.

 Now for the difficult bit: choosing which curry to have.
 It’s £4.00 for veggie or £5.00 for fish or meat.
 You can have *lots* of one dish, or pick two (50% portions).
 I could feel a cold trying to kick in and wanted something really spicy to help keep it at bay.
 I homed in on Thai chicken and beef massaman (ok, that’s not spicy) .

 There’s also a good choice of snacks: Thai fishcakes with spicy cucumber sauce, veggie samosas with yoghurt mint chutney, butterfly king prawns with spicy plum sauce, chicken satay with peanut sauce, etc. (I’m planning on trying Thai veggie noodles and Thai fishcakes next time – Thai fishcakes are an old favourite of mine, which serves as a good benchmark).

 Both the Thai chicken and beef massaman were pleasant.
 I’d expected the Thai chicken to be spicier but it was – while nice enough – quite bland, and heavily coated in fresh coriander.
 Both dishes seemed lacking in a certain depth of flavour and spices.
 The portion was huge and I found these meat dishes overly filling (too much for me at lunctime, and I’ll adapt accordingly next time).

-Mama Thai gets 3 out of 5 in the LardButty index right now.
-That may change though, once I’ve tried a few lighter veggie and fish options.
+My initial rating of Mama Thai was 3 out of 5 subject to change once I’d tried a few lighter veggie and fish options.

 ~ Type: Thai, Indian